WDP Part 9b: Wire Protocol Specification

 | I (Info) | 200, 201, 202 | Success with informational message |

-Field placeholders in catalog messages use double curly brace syntax with support for namespaced PII fields:
+Field placeholders in catalog messages use double curly brace syntax:

 "Token expired at {{timestamp}}"